IxxI5/dotnet-playwright-api-test/DotNetPlaywright/README.md

 - CREATE a New NUnit Cross Platform Project through Visual Studio UI

-  Alternatively, execute the following commands through the Developer PowerShell:
+  Alternatively, execute the following commands through the Developer's PowerShell:
   ```
   dotnet new nunit -o myNUnitPlaywrightProject